morphatic/isat-portfolio/scholarship/funding.md

 # Funded Research and Development

 Here is a list of all of the successfully funded proposals of which I've been a part since coming to JMU.
-The total of funding that I've brought in or helped to bring in since I arrived is close to $642,000.
+The total of funding that I've brought in or helped to bring in since I arrived is close to $645,000.

+* PI, The EPIC Office, Provost's Mini-grant, 2018, $2,500
 * PI, Cybersecurity and Society Courseware, Virginia Cyber Range, 2017, $5,000
 * Transformative Technology Conference, Complimentary Registration, 2016, $250
 * CISE Mini-Grant to purchase Oculus VR equipment, 2016, $725